 1. An AAMC ID is required to create a user account with the WSU EAP.

 2. To initiate an AAMC ID, you must register for the MCAT exam.
-4/6/19 is the last date to take the MCAT for EAP applicants.
+EAP applicants must take the MCAT by early spring.

 Applicants can apply online at no cost.